erkara/TrackingWalkers-YOLOv8/README.md

 4- figures folder should have all the figures we generated in the paper. paper_figures.ipynb generates some of these figures.

-5- comparision folder has all the materials regarding the comparision between Hungarian Algorithm and StrongSORT.
+5- comparison folder has all the materials regarding the comparision between Hungarian Algorithm and StrongSORT.

 6- yolov5, Yolov5_StrongSORT_OSNet and labelImg are repos cloned from their original sources.
 For uniformity, we added them to our repo.
 Inside Yolov5_StrongSORT_OSNet/sort_track_results folder,